 The best time to visit Bhadra to spot this Ghost of the Jungle is during summers when most of the animals come close to the water bodies for water.

 4. Tadoba Andhari Tiger Reserve

-Tadoba is one of the most visited and favourite Tiger Reserve among the Big Cats lovers.
+Tadoba is one of the most visited and favorite Tiger Reserve among the Big Cats lovers.
 That’s because of the presence of a lot of Big Cats and other rare animals.
-One more reason that makes this reserve more important and lovable is the presence of Melanistic Leopard.
+One more reason that makes this reserve more important and lovable is the presence of Black Panther or Melanistic Leopard.